nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - #survival
 - #dialogue

-Griffin reentered the cabin, shaking rain from his hair.
+- **Content**: Griffin reentered the cabin, shaking rain from his hair.
 “Water’s sorted, for now.
 What about food?”

-**Notes:** Keeps the survival theme active and transitions back to the practical challenges.
+- **Notes**: Keeps the survival theme active and transitions back to the practical challenges.

 ## P13